Monitoring Windows Services

 Windows Services General Tab

-- Polling Interval of Windows Services - Polling Interval in number of seconds
+- Polling Interval of Windows Services – Polling interval in seconds

 Windows Services Source Tab

-Click the Source tab to manage the include options.
+Click the Source tab to manage include options.

 - Include Disabled Services – When checked, Windows services with startup type 'disabled' are monitored